-The Executives' M&A Integration Problem
+The Executives' M&A Integration Challenge

 After spending months of time and effort, along with incurring significant deal advisory fees and other transaction related expenses to get the deal done, executive management: